-You might notice that there are fewer farms offering Winter CSA shares than there are Summer CSA shares!
+You might notice that there are fewer farms offering Winter CSA shares than there are Summer or Fall CSA shares!
 It requires a lot more planning, and is hard work in the cold!
 A Winter CSA requires proper storage for vegetables in winter and therefore greater infrastructure; there is inevitable loss while vegetables are in storage, which requires planned overproduction; and heating costs for storage and workspace are greater.

 WHAT IS INCLUDED IN A SHARE?

 Shares will be given every two weeks from early November until mid-February.
-Since each share is intended to last you two weeks, they will include a greater quantity of vegetables than a summer share.
+Since each share is intended to last you two weeks, they will include a greater quantity of vegetables than a summer or fall share.
 All of these veggies store very well.
 All root vegetables are stored in their soil to preserve freshness and flavour.
 We typically wash and pack vegetables 1 or 2 days before you receive your share.
 The taste difference compared to what you find in the grocery store is very noticeable!

 A typical HALF share might include: